GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/using/landsea/create.md

 # Loading and Saving Land-Sea Mask Datasets

 The Land-Sea Dataset can be obtained using the function `getLandSea()`.
-There are two options:
-1. Saving the `LandSea` dataset as a local NetCDF file
-2. Extract the `LandSea` dataset directly from the OPeNDAP servers

-Option (1) has a longer initial cost, because you have to download the global file, and then use the data from the global file to extract out the information for the GeoRegion of interest.
-However, once the data has been downloaded once, you don't need to download the data again and this greatly speeds up latency time.

-Option (2) however, is much faster for smaller GeoRegions when loading the data directly from OPeNDAP is much easier than downloading the entire dataset.
-However, loading data directly from OPeNDAP comes with its own noticeable latency, which can add up if done iteratively.

-You can toggle between the two options using the keyword argument `savelsd` - `true` sets the function to option 1, and `false` is option 2.

 See end of the page for the API

 ### Setup